crisu83/capthatflag/README.md

 - Renders the game state in real time (doesn't wait for the server)
 - Emits events to the server and attaches to server events (no broadcasting)
 - Renders tile-based maps (JSON + png)
+- Uses RequireJS as r.js can convert CommonJS modules to AMD modules

 ### Game objects

 - Maintains the state of the game
-- Can be serialized into JSON
+- Base class under shared, client and server classes under respective directory
+- Base classes packaged using r.js for the client
-- Serialized objects are passed over the network
+- Serialized objects are passed over the network (JSON)
-- CommonJS modules packaged using glue.js for the client

 ### Gameplay